4nd2in/edu/pages/OSI-model.md

 			- Media Access Control (MAC)
 				- The MAC layer is closely entwined with the physical layer.
 The MAC layer controls network access, frame synchronisation, byte/bit stuffing, and link addressing.
 It encapsulates data from the LLC layer into the appropriate format for the link layer protocol.
 It also adds and removes a frame checksum to help identify erroneous frames and implements collision detection
 				- **Framing**: This involves dividing data into smaller, manageable  units called [[Frame]] before transmission.
-				- **Addressing**: This involves including the MAC addresses of both the sender and the receiver within the frame header.
+				- **Addressing**: This involves including the [[MAC address]] of both the sender and the receiver within the frame header.
 This allows network devices to determine whether they are the intended recipients of incoming frames and process the data accordingly
 		- A typical protocol for this layer is Ethernet.
 Compared to the physical layer, Ethernet in this layer defines the frame structure, such as addressing schemes.
 	- ## Physical layer (1)
 	  collapsed:: true